ansys/pystk/doc/source/api/ansys/stk/core/uicore/IUiWindow.rst

 IUiWindow
 =========

-.. py:class:: IUiWindow
+.. py:class:: ansys.stk.core.uicore.IUiWindow

    object

    Represents a window abstraction.
 Provides methods and properties to manipulate the position and the state of the window.

-.. py:currentmodule:: ansys.stk.core.uicore
+.. py:currentmodule:: IUiWindow

 Overview
 --------